+Username: admin

-Username: admin Password: •••••
+Password: •••••

+Log In

-2 Enter a Username.
+- 2 Enter a Username.
 When logging in for the first time, use the default username admin.
 You can create other administrator accounts using the Administrator Configuration page.
-This is described in Chapter 15, "Administrators".

-- 3 Enter the Password.
+This is described in Chapter 14, "Administrator Configuration". - 3 Enter the Password.
 When logging in for the first time, this is the password you created during initialization.
-Don't lose this password. - 4 Click Log In.
+Don't lose this password.

+- 4 Click Log In.
 The Management Console displays the Home page, which includes the following parts: - Security Summary This section displays security-related information about your KeySecure.

-Security Summary Help 🙎 The settings on this device are not F IPS compliant.
-If you want to enable FIPS compliance, creating any keys. you should do so on the High Security page before ☑ Do not show this message again.
+Security Summary Help 🦻 The settings on this device are not FIPS compliant.
+If you want to enable FIPS compliance, you should do so on the High Security page b creating any keys. efore

+🗹 Do not show this message again.
 Submit

+Click the High Security page link to access the High Security page.
+You can enable FIPS compliance from there.
 You can select the Do not show this message again checkbox and click Submit to remove the Security Summary section from the Home page.
-Once you remove the Security Summary section from the Home page, you cannot restore that section.
+Once you remove the Security Summary section from the test section.